 The bill amends South Dakota's sentencing laws regarding presumptive probation for offenders convicted of Class 5 or Class 6 felonies.
 It specifies that certain offenses, including those under sections 22-11-15.5 and 22-11-15.7, among others, are excluded from presumptive probation eligibility.
-Additionally, the bill removes the requirement for the court to order a fully suspended state incarceration sentence for offenders under the supervision of the Department of Corrections.
-Instead, it allows the court to impose a different sentence if aggravating circumstances that pose a significant risk to public safety are found, requiring the judge to document these circumstances during sentencing.
+Additionally, the bill introduces a provision allowing the sentencing court to impose a different sentence if aggravating circumstances that pose a significant risk to public safety are found.
+In such cases, the judge must document these circumstances during sentencing.

 Senate Judiciary Engrossed, 02/06/2025: 22-6-11